 Lamar Jackson has some issues, but scouts are ranking him favorably, and they believe he'll be a top-10 pick in the 2018 NFL Draft.
 For more, check out the new NFL Draft Rumor Mill for scouts' thoughts on Jackson and the other quarterbacks.

 The Browns lost Terrelle Pryor, but failed to replace him in the 2017 NFL Draft.
 They'll need another dynamic wideout to start across from Corey Coleman.

 Christian Kirk would definitely qualify.
 Kirk is an absolute stud who would be a massive upgrade at receiver.

 The Vikings are disappointed with Sharrif Floyd, so if he doesn't get his act together, he won't be on the team much longer.
-Christian Wilkins could be targeted as a replacement for Floyd in the 2018 NFL Draft.
+Vita Vea, a monstrous defensive tackle with pass-rushing ability, could be targeted as a replacement for Floyd in the 2018 NFL Draft.

 Derwin James has missed some time in 2016 with a knee injury, but he's a monstrous safety (6-3, 211) who happens to be a terrific athlete.
 He's still projected to be a top-10 pick.

 Denver Broncos: Mitch Hyatt, OT, Clemson

 This is a possibility even though the Broncos landed Garett Bolles.
 Back-to-back offensive tackles may seem strange if you're not familiar with the Broncos.
 Upon further inspection, however, you'll see that Denver's tackle situation is extremely dire, as the team doesn't have a single starting-caliber tackle on the roster.